 New regulations for entry into the US.

+Important Facts.
 Visiting the United States is not easy for everybody and one almost needs a manual to keep up with all the changes.
 ESTA (Electronic System for Travel Authorization) adds a new paragraph to the regulations for nationals of Visa Waiver countries.
 As of January 12th 2009, citizens and nationals from all Visa Waiver eligible countries must have approval through the ESTA system before traveling to the United States on a Visa Waiver.

 The electronic system will determine whether visa-free applicants pose any security or law enforcement risks and provide an electronic travel authorization to those approved for entry.
 Once approved, the authorization will be valid for up to two years or until the applicant’s passport expires, whichever is sooner.